valpackett/modx-uncacher/README.md

 ## Installation
 First, download and install it with the MODX package manager (System, Package Management) like any other package.

-Second, uncheck the "Empty Cache" flag on every resource you edit.
+Second, set the `cache_default` system setting to No and uncheck the "Empty Cache" flag on every resource you edit.

+And make sure you're using `xPDOFileCache` as `cache_handler` – the Memcache handler doesn't support clearing the cache of just one resource.

 If you don't use the publishing-at-a-specified-time functionality, you can stop reading right there.